 Which metadata dictionary (MISB or SMPTE) has precedence?

-How can I tell if a key is in SMPTE RP 210 or MISB Standard 0807?
+How can I tell if a key is in SMPTE RP 210 or MISB ST 0807?

 If I need new keys registered, should I go to SMPTE or the MISB?

 Go to the MISB.
-We can create keys faster and define their usage unambiguously.
+Keys can be created faster and their usage defined unambiguously.